Many online services ask users to regularly change their passwords. Administrators of corporate networks often use this kind of function as well.

 - Most password managers offer additional convenience functions such as password generators, a cloud function, and automatic review of existing passwords.

-- A mobile version of the software lets you keep passwords with you conveniently on your smartphone even when you are on the go.
+- With a mobile version of the software, you can conveniently have the passwords with you on your smartphone while on the go.

 How to find the right password manager for you

 The market is huge, and you have a choice between free and commercially available versions.
 Among them are apps that only save data locally and those that use the cloud.